The History of Tulips in Art

 THE TULIP AS BOTANICAL MARVEL

-In 1561, the renowned Swiss naturalist Conrad Gesner published the earliest printed images of a tulip in Europe.
-His woodcut isolates the flower against a blank ground.
-The stem is straight, the bloom clearly outlined, the leaves carefully rendered.
-There is no decorative setting, no architectural rhythm, no ornamental repetition.
-The purpose is accuracy.
+In 1561, Swiss naturalist Conrad Gesner published the earliest printed image of a tulip in Europe.
+His woodcut depicts the flower isolated against a blank background: a straight stem, a clearly outlined bloom, and leaves rendered with care.
+There is no decorative setting or ornamental repetition.
+The goal is accuracy.

 Conrad Gesner's red tulip formed part of a monumental botanical encyclopedia compiled between 1555 and 1565.
 To complete it, Gesner assembled nearly 1,500 plant drawings — most of them his own — remarkable for their scientific precision and detailed annotations on structure and habitat.
 He died of the plague before seeing it published.
 Of the nearly 1,500 illustrations, only two depicted tulips, a reflection of how rare and newly arrived the flower still was in Europe at the time.

-Around the same time, the Flemish botanist Carolus Clusius was compiling plant studies and cultivating tulips at the University of Leiden's botanical garden.
-His publications and gardens helped establish the flower within the emerging discipline of natural history.
-Plants were measured, compared, named, and systematized.
-Illustration functioned as evidence.
+Around the same time, the Flemish botanist Carolus Clusius was cultivating tulips and studying plants at the University of Leiden’s botanical garden.
+His work helped establish the flower within the emerging field of natural history, where plants were measured, compared, and named.
+Illustration served as evidence.

-This was the age of the herbal and the cabinet of curiosity.
-Scholars sought to document the expanding natural world — newly encountered plants, shells, minerals, and artifacts arriving through diplomatic exchange and global trade.
-The tulip entered European visual culture within that framework: as an object of study, worthy of record because it was rare and unfamiliar.
+This was also the moment of the herbal and the cabinet of curiosity, where scholars sought to catalogue an expanding natural world: newly encountered plants, shells, minerals, and objects arriving through trade and exchange.

 Tulipa praecox ruba from Carolus Clusius's Rariorum plantarum historia, 1601, © Royal Collection Enterprises Limited 2024 | Royal Collection Trust

-By the late sixteenth century, a new type of publication emerged: the florilegium.
-Unlike practical herbals and botanical monographs, which emphasized medicinal properties and classification, florilegia celebrated ornamental flowers.
-They presented blooms as individual portraits, often arranged on clean pages, labeled, and admired.
+By the late sixteenth century, a new type of publication appeared: the florilegium.
+Unlike practical herbals and botanical monographs, which focused on medicinal uses and classification, florilegia celebrated decorative flowers.
+They displayed blooms as individual portraits, often arranged on clean pages, labeled, and appreciated.

-In works by artists such as Crispin van de Passe the Elder and Emmanuel Sweert, tulips appear carefully delineated, sometimes with named varieties.
-The emphasis shifts subtly from taxonomy to cultivation.
-These were not wild plants; they were garden achievements.
+In works by artists such as Crispin van de Passe the Elder and Emmanuel Sweert, tulips are carefully depicted, sometimes with named varieties.
+The focus shifts subtly from classification to cultivation.
+These were not wild plants; they were garden creations.

 ABOVE: Emanuel Sweert, Florilegium, 1612, hand colored plates, private collection; BELOW LEFT: Hortus floridus (Garden of Flowers), Plate 28, 1614, Crispijn van de Passe, Getty Research Institute; BELOW RIGHT: Tulips, from Florilegium novum (New Book of Flowers), c.
 1612, Johann Theodor de Bry, Yale University Art Gallery, New Haven, Connecticut

-“Tulip books” followed — collections of watercolor studies recording prized varieties owned by collectors and growers.
-Each bloom was documented not only for its structure but for its distinct coloring.
-The flower was still a specimen, but now it was also an object of aesthetic pride.
+“Tulip books” followed, documenting prized varieties owned by collectors and growers.
+Each bloom was distinguished not only by its structure but also by its coloring.
+These albums were not merely documentary; they were works of art in their own right.
+The flower remains a specimen, but it is now also a prized possession.

 Sheet from a Tulip Book, c.
 1640, Jacob Marrel, Rijksmuseum, Amsterdam.
 Flowers were costly, and tulips the costliest of all.
 Tulip bulbs were avidly collected in the 17th century and large sums changed hands for unusual specimens.
 The tulip book’s exact function is not known.
 It could have been a catalogue from which an interested buyer made his selection, or a drawn inventory of a collection of tulips.